fnproject/fdk-python/README.md

 So, how it works?

     * A developer writes function
-    * FDK (Fn-powered app) creates a recursive Pickle v4.0 with 3rd-party dependencies
+    * FDK(Fn - powered app) creates a recursive Pickle v4.0 with 3rd - party dependencies
-    * FDK (Fn-powered app) transfers pickled object to a function based on Python3 GPI (general purpose image)
+    * FDK(Fn - powered app) transfers pickled object to a function based on Python3 GPI(general purpose image)
-    * FDK unpickles function and its 3rd-party dependencies and runs it
+    * FDK unpickles function and its 3rd - party dependencies and runs it
-    * Function sends response back to Fn-powered application function caller
+    * Function sends response back to Fn - powered application function caller

-So, each CPU-intensive functions can be sent to Fn with the only load on networking (given example creates 7kB of traffic between app's host and Fn).
+So, each CPU - intensive functions can be sent to Fn with the only load on networking(given example creates 7kB of traffic between app's host and Fn).

 Applications powered by Fn: exceptions
 --------------------------------------

-Applications powered by Fn are following Go-like errors concept.
+Applications powered by Fn are following Go - like errors concept.
 It gives you full control on errors whether raise them or not.
 ```python
     res, err = app.env()
     if err: